skills

 Risky Foods

 Birds are lactose intolerant.
 Dairy is not toxic, but it will cause discomfort.
 Some birds may be more tolerant than others, and occasional exposure to milk or butter will likely not bring lasting harm.
+Cooked milk and cheeses may not be of concern.

 Sources